The Female Presence on the Hereford World Map

 92 Westrem, 404–5, no. 1028.
 The only larger inscriptions inside the space of the ecumene are the golden letters marking the three continents (AFFRICA, ASIA, EUROPA) and India (INDIA) (inscribed with golden letters half as large as the continent names).

 93 Sirens have an ancient pedigree and a large literature.
-Major studies include Edmond Faral, “La queue de poisson des sirens,” Romania 74 (1953): 433–506 (on the sources); Jacqueline Leclercq-Marx, La sirène dans la pensée et dans l’art de l’Antiquité et du Moyen Âge: Du mythe païen au symbole chrétien (Brussels: Académie Royale de Belgique, 1997) (I thank the author for poviding me with a copy of her study); and Elizabeth Ava Leach, “‘The Little Pipe Sings Sweetly While the Fowler Deceives the Bird’: Sirens in the Later Middle Ages,” Music & Letters 87 (2006): 187–211.
+Major studies include Edmond Faral, “La queue de poisson des sirens,” Romania 74 (1953): 433–506 (on the sources); Jacqueline Leclercq-Marx, La sirène dans la pensée et dans l’art de l’Antiquité et du Moyen Âge: Du mythe païen au symbole chrétien (Brussels: Académie Royale de Belgique, 1997) (I thank the author for providing me with a copy of her study); and Elizabeth Ava Leach, “‘The Little Pipe Sings Sweetly While the Fowler Deceives the Bird’: Sirens in the Later Middle Ages,” Music & Letters 87 (2006): 187–211. https://doi.org/10.1093/ml/gci250

 94 Thomas de Wesselow, “Locating the Hereford Mappa Mundi,” Imago Mundi 65 (2013): 180–206; and Kupfer, Art and Optics, 21–25; agree that the Map was originally positioned in the south choir aisle.
 For an alternative theory that situates it in proximity to the Cantilupe shrine in the north transept, see Dan Terkla, “The Original Placement of the Hereford Mappa Mundi,” Imago Mundi 56 (2004): 131–51.
-The Map’s current display in Hereford Cathedral is at a height similar to that proposed by Terkla.
+The Map’s current display in Hereford Cathedral is at a height similar to that proposed by Terkla. https://doi.org/10.1080/0308569042000238064

 95 The cathedral’s north porch, which was the designated entry point for pilgrims to St. Thomas Cantilupe’s shrine, has been dated to the 1280s.
 See R. K. Morris, “The Architectural History of the Medieval Cathedral Church,” in Aylmer and Tiller, Hereford Cathedral, 203–40.